Frequently Asked Questions

 Do you serve any non-alcoholic beverages in your taproom?

 We certainly do!
 We brew and serve our own Tyranena Root Beer Soda in the Tasting Room but we also offer Coke, Diet Coke, 7-Up, Diet 7-Up and bottled water for those patrons looking for a non-alcoholic option.
+We generally also have at least one or two varieties of NA beer, such as offerings from Athletic Brewing.

 Do you have any gluten-free beer available in your taproom?